cloud-bulldozer/benchmark-operator/docs/cache_dropping.md

 The sync is required because the kernel cannot drop cache on dirty pages.
 A logfile named /tmp/dropcache.log is visible on every cache dropper pod so you can see what it's doing

+The benchmark itself must pass environment variables to run_snafu.py in order for it to request a cache drop before each sample is run.
+The environment variables are:

+- KCACHE_DROP_PORT_NUM - default of var kernel_cache_drop_svc_port should be fine
+- kcache_drop_pod_ips - ansible var is already filled in by the cache dropper role